Close Menu

 • Being angry when you feel your emotional needs aren’t met.

-Cognitive behavior therapy and mindfulness based therapy are effective for the treatment of Somatic disorder.
+Cognitive behavior therapy is effective for the treatment of somatic illness.
 Your doctor can also give you medications.
-For example, Amitriptyline and certain serotonin re-uptake inhibitors are also known as effective treatments.
+For example, amitriptyline and similar medications are also known as good treatments.
+Ask your doctor about these treatments.
+Then, follow what the doctor says to do.

 MEDICAL EVIDENCE PROVING A SOMATIC DISORDER